 Multinational Pharma Company

-Among them there is a Italian multinational pharmaceutical company, which has chosen MG2 as its cutting-edge technology supplier.
+Among them there is an important Italian multinational pharmaceutical company, which has chosen MG2 as its cutting-edge technology supplier.

 The constant co-operation between MG2 technicians and chemists from one side and the customer from the other side has made it possible to mitigate many of the usual issues faced during the development of a new formulation, by rationalising the resources in all the experimental phases in order to achieve the common goal of defining the ideal recipe.